Vector35/community-plugins/README.md

    - `core` - Plugin that extends the core's analysis.
 Your plugin probably isn't one of these.
  - `installinstructions` - A json object with keys for each supported platform listed in `platforms` and text Markdown formatted.

-### Upgrading from a prior repository plugin

-If you have an existing 1.0 plugin and want to upgrade to the new format, you'll need to:
-1. Run [generate_plugininfo.py -v](https://github.com/Vector35/sample_plugin/blob/master/generate_plugininfo.py) to verify that your `plugin.json` has all of the required fields for the new plugin manager, and [generate_plugininfo.py -a](https://github.com/Vector35/sample_plugin/blob/master/generate_plugininfo.py) to generate all required files (or check the help and only generate what you need)
-1. [Tag a release](https://help.github.com/en/articles/creating-releases) (you might want to use [hub](https://hub.github.com/hub-release.1.html))
-1. File [an issue](https://github.com/Vector35/community-plugins/issues) to let us know the release and repo we should add

-For more information, see the latest Binary Ninja [blog post](https://binary.ninja/2019/07/04/plugin-manager-2.0.html).

 ## License

-Note that content contained in the root of this repository itself is Copyright 2019, Vector 35, Inc. and [available](LICENSE) under an MIT license, but each individual plugin may be released under a different license.
+Note that content contained in the root of this repository itself is Copyright 2016, Vector 35, Inc. and [available](LICENSE) under an MIT license, but each individual plugin may be released under a different license.

 # Binary Ninja Plugins